-(A) The SSBIC must describe how it plans to use its grant funds to provide Operational Assistance to Smaller Enterprises in which it will make Developmental Venture Capital investments.
-Its plan must address the types of Operational Assistance it proposes to provide, and whether and to what extent it intends to provide the Operational Assistance through the use of licensed professionals, either from its own staff or from outside entities.
+(A) Plan for providing Operational Assistance.
+The SSBIC must describe how it plans to use its grant funds to provide Operational Assistance to Smaller Enterprises in which it will make Developmental Venture Capital investments.
+Its plan must address the types of Operational Assistance it proposes to provide, and how it plans to provide the Operational Assistance through the use of licensed professionals, when necessary, either from its own staff or from outside entities.

-(B) The SSBIC must include a detailed description of how it plans to obtain binding commitments for contributions in cash or in-kind, and/or to purchase an annuity, to match the funds requested from SBA for the SSBIC's Operational Assistance grant.
+(B) Matching resources for Operational Assistance grant.
+The SSBIC must include a detailed description of how it plans to obtain binding commitments for contributions in cash or in-kind, and/or to purchase an annuity, to match the funds requested from SBA for the SSBIC's Operational Assistance grant.
 If it proposes to obtain commitments for cash or in-kind contributions, it also must estimate the ratio of cash to inkind contributions (in no event may inkind contributions exceed 50 percent of the total contributions).
 The SSBIC must discuss its potential sources of matching resources, the estimated timing on raising such match, and the extent of the expressions of interest to commit such match to the SSBIC.

-(C) The SSBIC must describe the amount of Low-Income Investments it intends to make.
+(C) Projected amount of investment in LI Areas.
+The SSBIC must describe the amount of Developmental Venture Capital investments it intends to make.